A community for qualitative researchers.

 1-2pm Oct 1, 2021

-Come and meet the QuIRI leadership team and fellow QuIRI affiliates for an informal networking event.
+Meet the QuIRI leadership team and fellow QuIRI affiliates for an informal networking event.
 If you are interested in becoming a member of a QuIRI Working Group, this event is for you!

 2021 QuIRI Innovation Award: Digital Due Process Clinic